 Pros and Cons of Search Ads and Google Shopping

-Being that said, let's recap all the pros and cons of feed-driven text ads vs Google Shopping and vice-versa.
+That being said, let's go over all the pros and cons of text ads vs Google Shopping and vice-versa.

 - Prominent on the search engine result page

 - More text and more content

 - Your ad might be bigger than your competitor's if you use all the lines and ad extensions